-The District's investments in treasury funds, commercial paper, and government loans are limited by state statutory requirements and bond compliance.
+The District's investments are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2022, the District's investment in the First American Government Obligation Fund was rated AAAm by Standard & Poor's.
+As of September 30, 2023, the District's investment in the First American Government Obligation Fund was rated AAAm by Standard & Poor's.
+The District's investments in U S Bank Money Market Fund are not rated.